mbierman/firewalla-tailscale-docker/README.md

 Magic.

 The installer script automates the process described in the [official Tailscale documentation for running in Docker](https://tailscale.com/kb/1282/docker).
 It detects your local networks and interactively helps you build the correct `--advertise-routes` and `--advertise-exit-node` arguments.
-It also includes the `--accept-dns=true` argument by default to allow Tailscale to manage DNS for your tailnet.

 ## 📚 References